SupaxInc/data-structure-and-algorithms/README.md

     - If the node is equal to one of the target nodes
         - A node can be a descendant of itsself

+## 102 - Binary Tree Level Order Traversal

+**Optimized Approach: BFS level order traversal**

+- Time Complexity: O(n)
+- Space Complexity: O(n)

+**Solution:** Have a for loop that will traverse through all nodes in current level first before moving to next level with the queue

+**Unique uses:**

+- Traverses through entire level first in BFS as opposed to looking through next level

 # Heap/Priority Queues

 ## 703 - Kth Largest Number